-- 1. All buildings competing at the Regional and International level have an active BOMA 360 designation through June 29, 2025. - 2.
-The building must win at the local level to advance to the regional level and must win at the regional level to advance to International. - 3.
+- 1. Each building(s) competing at the regional and international level have an active BOMA 360 designation through June 29th of the international competition year.
+New BOMA 360 applications must be received by January 15 of the international competition year.
+Canadian applicants must submit their BOMA 360 applications by May 1, 2025 for the regional deadline of July 15, 2025. - 2.
+The building must win at the local level to advance to the regional level and must win at the regional level to advance to international. - 3.
 All portfolios must have undergone a building inspection and scored at least 70% to be eligible to compete.
-Each entrant must upload the completed and signed TOBY Building Inspection Verification form to be eligible to compete at the Regional and International level (this form is provided by your local BOMA association or International Affiliate organization). - 4.
-The building must be a member, or managed by an entity that is a member, in good standing with both their BOMA local association and BOMA International in order to compete at the local, regional and international levels.
-Specifically, all membership fees, and any other debt, must be paid prior to entry. - 1.
-The building may not have won in the same category at the international level during the last 5 years (i.e. Buildings that win in 2025 are not eligible to compete until 2030 and awarded in 2031).
+Each entrant must upload the completed and signed TOBY Building Inspection Verification form to be eligible to compete at the regional and international level (this form is provided by your local BOMA association or international affiliate organization). - 4.
+The building must be a member, or managed by an entity that is a member, in good standing with both their BOMA local association and BOMA international in order to compete at the local, regional and international levels.
+Specifically, all membership fees, and any other debt, must be paid prior to entry.

-The building may not have won in a different category at the international level during the last 3 years (i.e. Buildings that win in 2025 are not eligible to compete until 2028 and awarded in 2029).

-- 5. The building must be actively leased and occupied for at least one full year from the date of the active leased first day of business of the first tenant by June 15, 2024 with a minimum of 12 months of building operations. - 6.
-7. At least 50% of a building's space must be used as office space to be considered in any of the (10) ten office building categories except for 1) Life Science which at least 50% of the tenant base must be life science, and at least 30% of the life science square footage must be dedicated to lab space and 2) Medical which must be at least 75% related to medical use. - 7.
-Each building may enter in only one category. - 8.
-All Entrants are required to provide the following: - A. Provide a copy of the Statement of Energy Performance generated from ENERGYSTAR® in the past 12 months.
-This is a mandatory requirement at the Regional and International levels and omitting this step or uploading an alternate document may result in disqualification.
-The property does not have to be EnergyStar rated, but must submit a copy of report (including Life Science and Mixed-Use) with verifying engineer's stamp if score is 75 or above to receive representative score. - B. TOBY Inspection Verification Form (Provided by your BOMA Local, required at the Regional and International levels).
-MUST BE SIGNED BY A LOCAL JUDGE
+- 5. The building may not have won in the same category at the international level during the last 5 years (i.e. Buildings that win in 2026 are not eligible to compete until 2030 and awarded in 2031).
+The building may not have won in a different category at the international level during the last 3 years (i.e. Buildings that win international in 2026 are not eligible to compete until 2029 and awarded in 2030). - 6.
+The building must be leased and physically occupied for at least one full year from the first day of business for the first tenant by June 15, 2025, with a minimum of 12 months of building operations.
+Additionally, the building must maintain a minimum occupancy rate of 55% during this period. - 7.
+At least 50% of a building's space must be used as office space to be considered in any of the (10) ten office building categories except for 1) Life Science which at least 50% of the tenant base must be life science, and at least 30% of the life science square footage must be dedicated to lab space and 2) Medical which must be at least 75% related to medical use. - 8.
+Each building may enter in only one category. - 9.
+All Entrants are required to provide the following: